 2 Hours Northwest of Cortez is Moab UT.
 It is a desert playground with the Colorado River running through it.
 You can hike, bike, see 2 National Parks, and go river rafting.
 It is an outdoor lovers dream!

 Just outside of Cortez, you can hop on this highway that makes a loop in the San Juan mountains through beautiful mountain scenery and cool towns like Durango, Silverton, Ouray and Ridgeway, CO.
 It is especially beautiful in the fall when the aspen trees are yellow and brilliant fall colors can be seen for miles.
 There are also several mining ghost towns you can explore on this drive.

 So Many Reasons to Visit Cortez, CO

 I hope you have enjoyed this tour of my small town.
 As you can see, there are so many reasons to come spend some time in Cortez, CO!
-We would love for you to come visit sometime and take in all this area has to offer.
+We would love for you to come to visit sometime and take in all this area has to offer.

 About Julie and Our Provident Homestead

-My husband and I live on a 4 acre plot of land in Southwestern Colorado with our 3 teenage sons.
+My husband and I live on a 4-acre plot of land in Southwestern Colorado with our 3 teenage sons.
 We love this part of the country with its mountain views and beautiful seasons.

-We have been homesteading for about 10 years with a large garden, orchard, chickens, rabbits and bees.
+We have been homesteading for about 10 years with a large garden, orchard, chickens, rabbits, and bees.